RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 Description: LoRaWAN® class

-This command is used to access and configure the the LoRaWAN® class of the module.
+This command is used to access and configure the LoRaWAN® class of the module.

 | Command                          | Input Parameter | Return Value                                      | Return Code              |
 | -------------------------------- | --------------- | ------------------------------------------------- | ------------------------ |